sh-dv/hat.sh/docs/docs.md

 # [Introduction](#introduction)
 ---

- hat.sh is a free opensource web app that provides secure file encryption in the browser.
+ Hat.sh is a free opensource web app that provides secure file encryption in the browser.

 <br>

 # [Features](#features)
 ---